- PhD, Fish, Wildlife, and Conservation Biology, Colorado State University

 - MS, Fish and Wildlife Management, Montana State University

 - BS, Natural Resources, Cornell University

-Brittany is currently a postdoctoral researcher with the US Geological Survey’s Amphibian Research and Monitoring Initiative (ARMI) and David Miller’s Applied Population Ecology Lab at Pennsylvania State University.
-Her research interests are broad, spanning disease ecology, species distribution modeling, parameter estimation, natural resource decision-making, and identifying optimal study designs.
-She is an experienced teacher who has taught Program R workshops as part of The Wildlife Society annual meeting and has assisted with Program MARK workshops across the country.
+Prior to being faculty at the University of Vermont, Brittany was a postdoc with the US Geological Survey’s Amphibian Research and Monitoring Initiative (ARMI) and David Miller’s Applied Ecology Lab at Pennsylvania State University.
+Brittany is an engaging and experienced teacher who has taught Program R workshops as part of The Wildlife Society annual meeting and has assisted with Program MARK workshops across the country.
 You can learn more about Brittany’s work at brittany-a-mosher.strikingly.com.